shams-nahid/My-Daily-AWS-Study/docs/Notes/security/05 KMS.md

 **Generate Data Key**: Returns DEK (Data Encryption Key) and a copy that is encrypted

 **Generate Data Key Without Plaintext**: Purpose is not to use immediately.
 Returns DEK (Data Encryption Key).

+Use **Generate Data Key** if the encelope encryption should be done right now.
+For later encryption, use **Generate Data Key Without Plaintext**.

+### KMS Limits

+- If the request quota is exceeded, the response shows `ThrottlingException`
+- Minimize the issue by,
+  - Expotential backoff (backoff and retry) can be used to for exceeding the quota
+  - Data key caching
+  - Increasing the request quota